hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Here is the whole thing in one paragraph:

 SFH / DFH gives every topic one clean, official starting point so AI and search engines know exactly what it is.
 You place a tiny JSON file on your domain, add five supporting anchors (type, entity, url, sitemap, canonical), and that becomes the deterministic first-hop for meaning.
 No guessing, no hallucinations, no fighting for definition — it just works.

+SFH / DFH is the first real public index of meaning for the internet.

+The web already has:

+DNS → where things live

+HTTP → how to fetch them

+HTML/JSON → what the page contains

+But until now, the web never had:

+“Where does the meaning of this topic officially start?”

+Every topic — water, silver, money, cars, medicine, companies — has always been scattered across millions of pages.
+Machines guess.
+AI hallucinates.
+Search results flip around.

+SFH / DFH fixes that.

+It gives each topic one small, simple, official starting file that AIs and search engines can rely on.
+That file declares:

+what the topic actually is

+what the official URLs are

+what type of thing it is

+what counts as the canonical identity

+where the topic’s sitemap is

+optional mirrors to expand context

+This creates a deterministic first-hop for meaning — a clean, stable base AI can trust.

+What It Represents

+SFH / DFH is:

+✔ the modern Semantic Web
+✔ the missing layer between DNS and meaning
+✔ the first public, decentralized index of concepts
+✔ the fix for root-level AI hallucinations
+✔ a universal, machine-readable starting point for any topic ✔ an open standard anyone can publish

+It turns domain names into semantic authority, not just web hosting.

+Whoever publishes the .well-known/stack file becomes the root authority for that topic’s definition — the same way DNS makes you the authority over your domain.

+This is the first time meaning itself has been standardized.

+In One Sentence

+SFH / DFH is now the official public index for every topic on the internet — a universal starting point that tells AI and search engines where meaning begins.

 See LICENSE for full terms.